Figure 1: Map and elevation

 without

-muting the speaker - just in case others were nearby who wanted to
+muting the speaker - just in case others were nearby who wanted

-hear, or if you wanted to connect an external speaker that one could
+hear, or if you wanted to connect an external speaker that one

-place somewhat distant from the transmitter to avoid feedback - a
+place somewhat distant from the transmitter to avoid feedback -

-useful feature if one is wandering around nearby, trying to reconfigure
+useful feature if one is wandering around nearby, trying to

 gear, but unable to be close enough to wear headphones.